zwang695/alexa-skills-list/README.md

 *Alexa ask Interval Trainer to give me an interval*

-Ascending and descending interval ear trainer within the octave.
+Test your musical interval ear training skills with scoring and feedback.

 ***